 Fault codes are retained through loss of power.
 Any fault which has been in the list for more than 7 days (with control power applied) will be removed.
 When there are no active faults, the list of past fault codes can be cleared by shorting the TEST pins (J4, at the lower right side of the inverter control board) when the unit is powered up but not running.

-NOTE: This action may also have other consequences - See Short Cycle Timer Override and Defrost Cycle sections on page 7.
+NOTE: This action may also have other consequences - See Short Cycle Timer Override section above.